pusher/pusher-js/README.md

 }, { name: 'Pusher' });
 ```

-For client-events on presence channels, bound callbacks will be called with an additional argument, an object containing the `user_id` of the user who triggered the event
+For client-events on presence channels, bound callbacks will be called with an additional argument.
+This argument is an object containing the `user_id` of the user who triggered the event

 ```
 presenceChannel.bind('client-message', function (data, metadata) {
-  console.log('received message', data.message, 'from', metadata.user_id);
+  console.log('received data from', metadata.user_id, ':', data);
 });
 ```